Seneca people: Tax-free gasoline and cigarette sales

 Shortly after March 1, 2006, other parties began proceedings to compel the State of New York to enforce its tax laws on sales to non-Indians on Indian land.
 Seneca County filed a suit which was dismissed.
 The New York State Association of Convenience Stores filed a similar suit, which was also dismissed.
 Based on the dismissal of these proceedings, Daniel Warren, a member and officer of Upstate Citizens for Equality, moved to vacate the judgment dismissing his 2002 state court action.
 The latter was dismissed because the court ruled that he had lack of standing.

+In response to Governor Eliot Spitzer's inclusion of $200 million of revenue in his budget from the cigarette tax, the Seneca announced plans to collect a toll from all who travel the length of I-90 that goes through their reservation.
+In 2007 the Senecas rescinded the agreement that had permitted construction of the thruway and its attendant easement through their reservation.
+Some commentators have contended that this agreement was not necessary or moot because the United States was already granted free right-of-passage across the Seneca land in the Treaty of Canandaigua.

 In 2008 Governor David Paterson included $62 million of revenue in his budget from the proposed collection of these taxes.
 He signed a new law requiring that manufacturers and wholesalers swear under penalty of perjury that they are not selling untaxed cigarettes in New York.

-In response, the Seneca announced plans to collect a toll from all who travel the length of I-90 that goes through their reservation.
-In 2007 the Senecas rescinded the agreement that had permitted construction of the thruway and its attendant easement through their reservation.
-Some commentators have contended that this agreement was not necessary or moot because the United States was already granted free right-of-passage across the Seneca land in the Treaty of Canandaigua.

 A law to bar any tax-exempt organization in New York from receiving tax-free cigarettes went into effect June 21, 2011.
 The Seneca nation has repeatedly appealed the decision, continuing to do so as of June 2011, but has not gained an overturn of this law.
 The state has enforced the law only on cigarette brands produced by non-Indian companies (including all major national brands).
 It has not attempted to collect taxes on brands that are entirely tribally produced and sold (these are generally lower-end and lower-cost brands that have always made up the majority of Seneca cigarette sales.)